Detection System of Record

 You already have SIEM dashboards, ATT&CK heatmaps, BAS reports, intel feeds, spreadsheets, and backlogs.
 Most organisations still cannot show — with evidence — whether detections work in practice right now, not on a roadmap.

 SecuMap exists to make detection capability measurable, governable, and continuously improvable: a Detection System of Record, not another chart.
+For the full pattern-and-category explainer, read what is a Detection System of Record?

 Category definition